sondreb/v.js/README.md

 v.js is built up around handlers (functions) for actions that happens in your web app.
 To make things simpler for you, you can either build a class that holds your handlers, or you can simply rely on global functions.

 v.js supports actions, page views with external view loading, and form input and binding.
+Actions can use the new async/await keywords.

 ## Reference v.js